camsjams/js13k-game-universe-not-found/README.md

 * [ESLint] to maintain a consistent code style in JavaScript 🤝
 * [Canvas] to create a 2D context for the game ⚡
 * [webpack] to help keep this project under the required 13kb  📦
+* [OscillatorNode] for fancy space music and sound effects 🎶

 [ESLint]: http://eslint.org